effiemanyos/ms2-produck/README.md

 ### **What Are Users Looking For?**

 **Users are looking for ONE THING (Main Final Goal):**
-- Break Into Product Management - Get their first PM role and start their PM career from there!
+- Break Into Product Management | Get their first PM role and start their PM career from there!

 ### **User Goals**
 **Services Offered:**
-Our services and their goals from their point of view:
+Produck's services and user goals from their POV:
-- Use the mentoring and coaching sessions to break into Product Management (get their first PM role)
+- Use the mentoring and coaching programmes to break into Product Management (get our first PM role)
-- Access to up-to-date directory of the best Product Management resources (carefully selected) to learn from them
+- Access to the up-to-date directory of the best Product Management resources (carefully selected) and industry experts/leaders to learn from them
-- Attend to networking events to meet other aspiring Product Managers and people in the industry
+- Attend to Produck's networking events to meet other aspiring Product Managers and people already in the industry
-- Join a PM community to share their passion and strong interest for Product Management
+- Join the PM community to share our passion and strong interest for Product Management and Technology
-- Attend workshops and take online courses to develop key PM skills and gain some experience by doing
+- Attend workshops and take online courses to develop key PM skills and gain some experience by doing (not just reading/listening/watching)
-- Use productivity web-based applications to track thier reading habit and learn as much as possible from experts in the field(*)
+- Use the Produck's **productivity web-based applications** to help us build a reading habit and learn as much as possible from book authors (experts in the field)(*)
-- Stay up-to-date
+- Use the **bookmarks web-based application** to save our favourite sources of information about Product Management taken from the resources directory.
+- Stay up-to-date with bite-sized news and information on the latest trends, methods, frameworkds, tools, products, technology, etc.
+- Constantly check Produck's job board with entry-level PM roles located in Ireland (or remote worldwide) to start applying.
+- Watch Produck's weekly interviews with Q&As at the end to learn from other PMs working at Fortune 100 companies in Ireland.
+- Locate the best and most useful PM mock interviews to ace mine and get my dream job.

->(*) Currently, books are one of the most reliable sources of information about Product Management.
-This is the main reason why the owner has decided to create various web-based apps using Vanilla JS, jQuery, Local Storage to help users set objectives and track their reading milestones in the same platform where they can also learn more about Product Management through other carefully selected resources.
+>(*) Currently, books are one of the most reliable (cost-effective) source of information about Product Management.
+This is the main reason why Produck's owner has decided to create various web-based applications using Vanilla JavaScript, jQuery, and Local Storage to help Produck users set their own objectives and track their reading milestones in the same platform where they can also learn more about Product Management through other carefully selected external resources.

-These are assumptions from previus market research, but they still need to be validated once the website is launched.
+All these are **assumptions** from insights gathered during previus market research.
+However, they still need to be validated once the MVP is launched.

 ### **Business Goals**
 Site Owner's Goals:
 - Create an active Irish Product Management community
 - Incentivate women based in Ireland to pursue tech roles
-- Increase our client base for mentoring & training
+- Increase Produck's client base for mentoring & training
 - Build an audience of passionate PMs
 - Help aspiring PMs land their first PM role
-- Build brand awareness
+- Build brand awareness in Ireland & UK
 - Expand networking opportunities
-- Connect with industry experts/leaders
+- Connect with industry experts & leaders
-- Become thought leaders in Ireland
+- Become thought leaders in Ireland & UK
-- Promote our key services
+- Promote their core services
 - Develop a professional online presence
 - Increase collaborations & partnerships
-- Make our knowledge & experience profitable
+- Make their knowledge & experience profitable
 - Reduce the tech gap in Ireland (lack of professionals)
-- Reduce the gender gap in the tech industry
+- Reduce the gender gap in the tech industry (lack of women in tech)
-- Support the Irish economy by helping boost product building
+- Support the Irish economy by helping boost great product building

-**Business Principles:**
+Key Services:
+- ToReadList App
-- Bite-Sized Content
+- ToBuyList App
-- High-Quality Content
+- ToRateList App
-- Up-To-Date Content
+- MyBookNotes App
-- Free Top Resources
-- Connecting People
+- Bookmarks App

-### **User Goals**
-External User's Goals:
-- Find resources to learn and implement
-- Find help to grow my business
-- Find help to ideate and execute my business idea
-- Get more customers without investing too much money
-- Increase monthly sales and annual profit
-- Improve my ROI and reduce churn
-- Look for guidance and clarity for professional purposes
-- Stay up to date with the latest trends and resources

 ### **User Stories**